Why buy a flying toy?

 What should you consider when shopping for the best flying toys for kids?

-- Powered vs. Unpowered: Flying toys can include those that are battery operated and those that aren’t.
+- Powered vs. Unpowered: Flying toys can include those that are battery-operated and those that aren’t.
 There’s no right or wrong, but keep in mind that powered toys must either have an internal battery recharged periodically or have physical batteries replaced.

 - Ease of Use: Ease of use refers to whether or not the learning curve is steep for getting acclimated to a new toy.
-As a general rule, toys geared towards younger kids should have a very shallow learning curve.
+As a general rule, toys geared toward younger kids should have a very shallow learning curve.

 - Durability: Unsurprisingly, kids can be rough on toys, especially younger kids.
 So, always check to ensure that a toy is durable enough to handle whatever a child can dish out.

 - Safety: Especially when you’re shopping for smaller children, be sure that any toy is free from choking hazards or sharp edges that could pose a safety risk.
+Age-appropriate toys are important for safety.

 What flying toy is best for kids?